-Greyhounds are friendly by nature and tend to socialize well with other dogs as a result of encounters with other greyhounds at the racing kennel.
-They quickly learn to live harmoniously with cats, but, as with all dogs, introductions should be carefully monitored.
+Greyhounds are friendly by nature and tend to socialize well with other dogs as a result of living with other greyhounds at the racing kennel.
+Some are considered cat safe, some are not.
+Cat safe greyhounds learn to live harmoniously with cats, but, as with all dogs, introductions should be carefully monitored.
 Being sight hounds, greyhounds may instinctively chase anything fast-moving.
 Greyhounds are cat-tested at the kennel and provided with a muzzle to use during the introductory period.

 What is a martingale collar and why does my Greyhound need one?

 Why do they have to be kept on a leash or in a fenced-in yard?
-Can’t I ever let him run?
+Can’t I ever let him run loose?

 Can’t my greyhound be trained not to run away after I’ve had him for a while?

 No!
 The instinct to chase has been inbred for thousands of years within all of the sighthound breeds, greyhounds included.
 Although training on recall is important in the event of an emergency you simply cannot override this natural instinct to chase.